-The main cause of menopausal brain fog is a decrease in estrogen stimulation of the brain.
+The main cause of menopause brain fog is a decrease in estrogen levels.
 Estrogen isn’t only useful in reproductive processes.
-It actually affects a wide range of bodily processes, including the brain.
+It actually affects a wide range of bodily systems, including the brain.
 Reduced estrogen has been linked to changes in activity in the hippocampus—a region of the brain that has strong ties to learning and memory.

-Brain fog typically occurs in women in their 40s and 50s, when estrogen levels begin to fluctuate.
+Brain fog typically occurs among women in their 40s and 50s, which is when estrogen levels begin to fluctuate the most.
 This means it can begin to affect you during perimenopause and continue into and after menopause.
-It is believed that some women are more susceptible to low estrogen levels than others, which is why some experience brain fog while others do not.
+It is believed that some women are more susceptible to low estrogen levels than others, which is why some people experience brain fog while others do not.

-Aside from this root cause, menopause brain fog can be worsened by factors such as poor sleep and distractions like hot flashes—two symptoms that are also common and somewhat distressing in menopausal women.
-Together, brain changes and exhaustion, fatigue and distraction can cause frustrating cognitive impairment.
+Aside from this root cause, menopause brain fog can be worsened by factors such as poor sleep and hot flashes—two symptoms that are also common in menopausal women.
+Together, brain changes and menopausal symptoms can cause frustrating cognitive impairment.

-However, menopause is not a fast process, which can make navigating the decade or so of cognitive impairment during perimenopause and menopause exceedingly difficult.
-Thankfully, there are a few ways women may be able to treat and reduce their brain fog during menopause if it is significantly affecting their day-to-day lives.
+Unfortunately, menopause is not a fast process.
+This can make navigating the decade or so of cognitive impairment during perimenopause and menopause exceedingly difficult.
+Thankfully, there are a few ways women may be able to minimize their brain fog during menopause if it is significantly affecting their day-to-day lives.